mxc-foundation/lpwan-app-server/README.md

-# LoRa App Server
+# LPWAN App Server

 [![CircleCI](https://circleci.com/gh/brocaar/lora-app-server.svg?style=svg)](https://circleci.com/gh/brocaar/lora-app-server)

-LoRa App Server is an open-source LoRaWAN application-server, part of the [LoRa Server](https://www.loraserver.io/) project.
+LPWAN App Server is an open-source LoRaWAN application-server, part of the [LPWAN Server](https://www.loraserver.io/) project.
 It is responsible for the node "inventory" part of a LoRaWAN infrastructure, handling of received application payloads and the downlink application payload queue.
 It comes with a web-interface and API (RESTful JSON and gRPC) and supports authorization